MIT-Jordan Abdul Hameed Shoman Foundation Seed Fund

 • Humanitarian, Social and Educational Sciences.

-The Fund is open to faculty members and researcher from universities and public research centers in Jordan with principal investigator privileges (principal research scientists and senior research scientists) and their counterparts at MIT as per the research fields identified by Abdul Hameed Shoman Foundation.
+The Fund is open to faculty members and researcher from universities and public research centers in Jordan with principal investigator privileges (principal research scientists and senior research scientists) and their counterparts at MIT as per the research fields identified by AHSF.

 Researchers and faculty members from both sides are expected to reach for an agreement prior applying for the fund, as a prerequisite and an essential requirement for applying.

 To facilitate the process MIT has provided a list of its research centers for researchers to find each other: http://web.mit.edu/research/category/index.html

 The 2023-2024 call for proposals will be announced on both MISTI and the Abdul Hameed Shoman Foundation websites.
 Proposals must be submitted jointly through MISTI website:

 The call will be open for a duration of 3 months from its launch date, September 12th.

 Applications will be evaluated by a scientific committee selected by both Abdul Hameed Shoman Foundation and MIT.
 Priority will be given to projects that:

 • Are likely to make an important contribution to the field